 The common denominators of respected leaders are they never stop learning, and they never stop teaching.
 Leadership takes a significant commitment to the journey of others.
-It is fraught with setbacks, mistakes, tough decisions and pride.
+It is fraught with setbacks, mistakes, tough decisions, and pride.

-The unwavering leadership commitment is to help others take risks, make mistakes, do things wrong and from all that pain to discover the “ah ha” from experience and to improve continually.
-When an individual makes the decision to assume the responsibility of leadership, regardless of their position, they enter a covenant with the person or team to be honest, frank, at times blunt, vulnerable, humble and to endure through right decisions, bad decisions, mistakes and successes; to freely give away the achievements and shoulder the responsibilities.
+The unwavering leadership commitment is to help others take risks, make mistakes, do things wrong, and from all that pain to discover the “ah-ha” from experience and to improve continually.
+When an individual decides to assume the responsibility of leadership, they enter a covenant with the person or team to be honest, frank, at times blunt, vulnerable, humble and to endure through right decisions, bad decisions, mistakes, and successes; to freely give away the achievements and shoulder the responsibilities.

 Close your eyes and picture a person you respected as a leader.
-Try to capture the problematic conversations they had with you, not just the easy discussions.
+Try to capture the problematic conversations they had with you, not just the informal discussions.
 When was it that you realized this person was investing in you to make you a better person?
 Was it during a coaching moment?
-Was during a course correction of a habit, attitude or behavior?
+Was during a course correction of a habit, attitude, or behavior?
 Was it through stretching you to discover abilities beyond what you thought you were capable of accomplishing?
 Was it through a process of helping you identify your blind spots or flaws that others have been willing to overlook?
-Did they give you all the answers or did they encourage/force you to identify solutions?
+Did they give you all the answers, or did they encourage/force you to identify solutions?

 I guess that you discovered you were being taught leadership by their willingness to invest the time in you while you struggled to identify answers instead of just giving you the shortcuts.
 As adults, we learn the best lessons intellectually, through personal observation and experientially, not by just being told what to do and how to do it.
 This experience of learning by thinking and trying takes time and patience.
 How often have we experienced an environment where the team lead/manager becomes the exclusive “answer source,” the go-to person that has all the answers.
 This occurrence is often seen in new managers because they take pride in having the answers to all the questions.
 But we have also seen this behavior becomes habitual.
-The reality of leadership development is teaching those being led to think for themselves, not to create an environment of dependency.
+The reality is, leadership development is about teaching others to think for themselves, not to create an environment of dependency.

-Leadership is as much about teaching, coaching and mentoring people to become the best they can be as it is about directing and making decisions.
+Leadership is as much about teaching, coaching, and mentoring people to become the best they can be as it is about directing and making decisions.
 Easy?
 Never.
 Important?
 Absolutely.
-Patience, tact, listening, asking, hearing and creating feedback loops are all skills leaders consistently use.
+Patience, tact, listening, asking, hearing, and creating feedback loops are all skills leaders consistently use.